-If you are concerned about the answers to any of these questions, you may be in need of specialized senior memory support services for your loved one.
+If you are concerned about the answers to any of these questions, you may need specialized senior memory support services for your loved one.
 Memory support care in a personal care home is for those with mild to moderate memory loss, such as in the early stages of Alzheimer’s disease.
 Locked or armed doors provide a secure environment that prevents wandering or exiting.
 It also includes therapeutic recreation specifically for individuals with memory loss.
-Memory support care also involves identifying and alleviating the behavioral issues associated with memory loss, such as depression, agitation, anxiety, yelling or hitting.
+Memory support care also involves identifying and alleviating the behavioral issues associated with memory loss, such as depression, agitation, anxiety, yelling, or hitting.

 Memory support care in a skilled nursing community is typically for individuals in the advanced stages of memory loss, in which their thought and body processes are compromised to the point of needing hands-on, skilled nursing care.
 These services are typically paid for out-of-pocket or through long-term care insurance.